franklinbrooks/Joes-Cocktail-Confections/README.md

 .....

 ### Contributing
 This project was developed as part of the Web Development Immersive program at General Assembly in NYC, February 2017.
-Our mentors for this build were [Kate Shishkina](katherine.shishkina@generalassemb.ly), [Ariana Dziedzic](ariana.dziedzic@generalassemb.ly), and [Vincent Abruzzo](vincent.abruzzo@generalassemb.ly).
+Our mentors for this build were Kate, Ariana, and Vince.
 Thanks, All!

 ### Minimum Viable Product
 - Use PostgreSQL & Express to build full stack web app